Keryx: The Solution Is The Problem

 Yes, I am still long Keryx (KERX).
 Sometimes it seems unbelievable even to myself.
 I first bought the stock before Auryxia was approved as a phosphate binder, rode it up to $18 and then down to $3.50, adding several times to my position, so that I am down "only" ~20% on my average price.
 I was patient through the supply interruption and held my breath until the drug's approval for IDA.
-Never I would have expected the stock to hover close to its all-time low after the IDA approval, but this is where it stands now. - As we will see, in an intricate way this very success has significantly contributed to the current slump.
+Never I would have expected the stock to hover close to multi-year lows after the IDA approval, but this is where it stands now. - As we will see, in an intricate way this very success has significantly contributed to the current slump.

 (Source)